The St. John Valley/Fish River National Scenic Byway

 Rich in the history of the St. John Valley culture, Portage Lake was vital in the survival of the early Acadian and French-Canadian settlers.
 The surrounding fertile soil was the perfect spot for crops of oats, buckwheat, and potatoes.
 Today, visitors experience this vast wilderness area through legendary sporting camps, fishing, and backcountry expeditions.
 Read More...

-Nearby: Deboullie Public Reserved Land, Saint Froid Lake, Eagle Lake, Portage Lake Historical Society Museum
+Nearby: Deboullie Public Reserved Land, The North Maine Woods, Saint Froid Lake, Eagle Lake, Portage Lake Historical Society Museum

 Signature Events Along the Byway: